hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/230__Kartik_Vashishta.md

 > > can be only one absolute?
 How do we arrive at the conclusion that an
 > > infinite set of finites spread across space cannot be divided?
 > >
-> ​No, appearances do not contradict the one.
+> No, appearances do not contradict the one.
 A rope can be seen as a snake,
 > a split in the [path, a stream of water and so on, but the rope always
 > remains one even when perceived as many.
-> ​​
+>
 >
 > > Putmān retas siñcati yoṣitāyām bahvīḥ prajāḥ puruṣāt samprasūtāḥ: In this
 > > manner, the heavenly Purusha is causing, by his own vibration of will,